-Natalie Klouda is a British violinist and composer.
-Her early training was at the Yehudi Menuhin School, where she was greatly influenced by Yehudi Menuhin.
+British violinist and composer Natalie Klouda was born in Suffolk and received her early training at the Yehudi Menuhin School, where she was greatly influenced by Yehudi Menuhin.
 A project to write compositions for his 80th Birthday engaged her passion for both chamber music performance and composition.

-As a composer, Natalie’s most recent CD release was of her piano trio, ‘Fantasy Triptych’.
-Commissioned and performed by the Monte Piano Trio for Genuin Label in 2017, it has been aired on radio in Finland, Germany, Switzerland and in the USA.
-Trio Isimsiz toured the UK and Germany with this work throughout Autumn 2018 and it was also performed by the Kungsbacka Trio at Kings Place for BBC Radio 3 in March 2019.
-‘A work with a future, no doubt,’ Helen Wallace, BBC Music Magazine.
+Commissioned and recorded by the Monte Piano Trio, Natalie’s Piano Trio No.1 ‘Fantasy Triptych’ has been aired on radio in Finland, Germany, Japan, Switzerland and in the USA and was described by Helen Wallace of BBC Music Magazine as “a work with a future, no doubt”.
+It was also performed by the Kungsbacka Trio at Kings Place for BBC Radio 3 in March 2019.

 During lockdown Natalie was commissioned by BBC Radio 3 to write ‘Nightscapes 2020’, a solo piano work which was Premiered by Isata Kanneh-Mason at the Wigmore Hall and broadcast as part of the celebrations for International Women’s Day in March 2021.